 Many consumers also suggest tossing out the mouthpiece that comes with this model.
 We concur.
 It is pretty useless.
 Another consumer reported that the mother of pearl inlays on the buttons had fallen off during shipping.

 One consumer felt that the biggest problem with this model involved tuning.
-Actually playing up and down the range will require some serious adjustments to the trumpet’s tuning slides and an adjustment of the lip control and air stream, in order to bring certain notes into tune.
+Actually playing up and down the range will require some serious adjustments to the tuning slides and an adjustment of the lip control and air stream, in order to bring certain notes into tune.
 There are also reports of the horn feeling a bit stuffy and not being as free blowing as a higher quality model.

 Mendini Pocket Trumpet Review Conclusion and Rating

 What’s really left to say about a trumpet that has a faulty valve system and questionable accessories?
-This model is one of Mendini’s top selling trumpets simply because it’s offered at such a low price.
+This is one of Mendini’s top selling models simply because it’s offered at such a low price.
 And for families on a tight budget looking for a starter model that a young child can learn on, it may be the best bet.

-If you’re a music student or a pro, this trumpet isn’t for you.
+If you’re a music student or a pro, this model isn’t for you.
 It only makes sense if you’re in need of a low-priced pocket model that a young child or beginner can practice on, in order to determine if the trumpet is their instrument.
 If that describes your situation, it makes a good starter model that won’t break the bank.